-Simply, this is the best breathing hard shell I have ever worn.
-Heck this jacket breathes better than most soft shells.
+Simply, this is the most breathable hard shell I have ever worn.
+Heck, this jacket breathes better than most soft shells.
 Even without opening the long pit zips, I had great air permeability with no clammy feeling.
 Sure, my baselayer did get a little sweaty, after all - sweat must wick away from your skin and then magically through the coat.
-The nice thing is, my baselayers were slightly damp and not soaked.
+The nice thing is, my base layers were slightly damp and not soaked.

 I only vented the pit zips when climbing and expending a lot of energy.

 On a multiday winter trek, one of the most important things is to have a garment that avoids wet out, dries quickly, and is ready to perform for the next day of trekking.

 One of the downfalls of soft shells and even some hard shells, is that in wet winter weather they dry slowly.
 Each morning, as you role out of your sleeping bag, you cringe as you put on the cold jacket still wet from the previous day's pursuits.

 My face avoided the contortions of displeasure as the Victorio dried before drifting asleep for the night.

 Of course, we want our technical apparel to be durable, we do after all spend quite a few biscuits on the latest outdoor trends.

 This Dry.Q Elite jacket has the durability of Gore-tex proshell and any other high-end shell I've reviewed.
 During testing, I bushwhacked untrailed peaks in the Adirondacks, pushing through snow-laden fields of spruce and crawling under and over fallen trees.
 Recently, during a nighttime SAR training, I pushed my way through thick brambles and dense woods.